 - Have a minimum two-year operating history after receiving its 501(c)(3) classification

-have audited financial statements for the past two to three completed fiscal years (for organizations with annual budgets greater than $250,000)
+- Have audited financial statements for the past two completed fiscal years (for organizations with annual budgets greater than $250,000)

 - Have at least one full-time paid employee